-In Hong Kong, the most common type of business entities are sole proprietorships, partnerships, limited liability company (LLC) or foreign company office.
+Businesses in Hong Kong most often take the form of sole proprietorships, partnerships, limited liability company (LLC) or foreign company offices.

-Your online store and legal name of your business do not need to be identical, make sure your store’s name fits your niche and brand.
+Your online store and the legal name of your e-commerce business do not need to be identical, make sure your store’s name fits your niche and brand.

 Here are a few things that you would need to incorporate your company in Hong Kong as well:

-- Corporate Secretary: Next, you’ll need someone to handle any business-related reporting.
-Their role is to ensure you’re operating within the law and adhering to government regulations, as well as to document any structural or managerial changes.
+- Corporate Secretary: Someone to handle any business-related reporting and ensure you’re operating lawfully and adhering to government regulations.
+They’ll also document any structural or managerial changes.